UKAEA-Edge-Code/EdgeCodeRequirements/dealII/readme.md

 L2 errors are 0.0362799, 0.0345539 and 0.371597 respectively.

-## Other Notes

-### Installation
+## Installation

 Many options exist.
-The spack install takes a long time (installs llvm) and had a minor gotcha, but worked after some tinkering.
+The spack install takes a long time (installs llvm) and had a minor gotcha, but worked after some tinkering (encapsulated [here](./spack.yaml)).
 Installed via the `spack.yaml` in this dir with:
 ```
 spack env activate . -p
 spack install -j 8
 ```
 The advertised "--test=root" option failed for me.

-### Gripes
-Open pull, closed push, so need an accounr on their gitlab server.
-Quite a lot of boilerplate in application code.
-Fairly low level API?
-Based on the first few egs, anyway.

 ## Links